-Step three: Finish the emergency fund
+Step 3: Finish the emergency fund

 The easiest way to do this is to simply take the money you were applying to your debt snowball and convert it into a savings snowball.
 If you were paying $500 each month toward debt, now throw that money into a high-yield savings account.

 While you’re completing the first three steps (especially the first two), Ramsey recommends suspending all investment activity, even if you have a 401(k) with an employer match.
 He saves investing for last, once good habits have been established.
 It’s true that you’ll give up a few years of compound returns in your retirement accounts, but that’s okay in the long run, he says.
-By following the first three steps, you will have developed smart money habits and a strong saving ethic, so that it won’t take much effort to catch up.
+By following the first three steps, you will have developed smart money habits and a strong saving ethic, so it won’t take much effort to catch up.

-Step five: Save for college
+Step 5: Save for college

 Once you’ve begun saving for your retirement, you can turn your attention toward your children.
 Ramsey writes, “Saving for college ensures that a legacy of debt is not handed down your family tree.”
 Use an Education Savings Account or a 529 plan to save for your children’s college education.

-Step six: Pay off your home mortgage
+Step 6: Pay off your home mortgage

-Step seven: Build wealth
+Step 7: Build wealth

-If you’ve done all these things — eliminated debt, built emergency savings, invested 15% of your income, and paid off your mortgage — you can begin to build some serious wealth, says Ramsey.
+If you’ve done all these things — eliminated debt, built emergency savings, invested 15 percent of your income, and paid off your mortgage — you can begin to build some serious wealth, says Ramsey.
 By following the first few baby steps, you’re far ahead of most Americans.
 But with the final step, you can enjoy the fruits of your labors.
 Invest.
 Give.
 Have fun.
 If you want to buy a boat and you’ve completed the “baby steps”, then buy a boat.
 Just don’t go into debt to do it.

-Though I agree with most of Ramsey’s philosophy, some of his advice rubs me the wrong way.
+Though many agree with Ramsey’s philosophy, some of his advice rubs people the wrong way.
 For example, Ramsey advises readers to avoid debt altogether — no credit cards, even after you’ve paid off your mortgage.
-I used to subscribe to this line of thought, but now I recognize that credit cards can be a useful tool, if you have the discipline to pay them off every month.
+For example, J.D.
+Roth said, “I used to subscribe to this line of thought, but now I recognize that credit cards can be a useful tool, if you have the discipline to pay them off every month.”

 Also, Ramsey writes that “separate checking accounts mean one of two things, either ignorance or problems”.
-This is ludicrous.
-Couples should choose a method that works for them, whether that’s joint or separate accounts.
-Don’t believe there’s only one way to manage household finances.
+J.D. felt this was ludicrous.
+“Couples should choose a method that works for them, whether that’s joint or separate accounts.
+Don’t believe there’s only one way to manage household finances,” he said.

 Ramsey’s advice strikes cynics as simplistic.
 But his steps work because they are simple, and because they provide tangible results.
-Your $1,000 emergency fund isn’t just cheap insurance against Real Life; it’s a visible reminder that you have succeeded, that you can save, that you can be smart with money.
+Your $1,000 emergency fund isn’t just cheap insurance against real life; it’s a visible reminder that you have succeeded, that you can save, that you can be smart with money.
 The debt snowball is built around quick wins, which give you the confidence to continue.

-The Total Money Makeover is not for everyone.
+“The Total Money Makeover is not for everyone.
 If you don’t have a problem with money, there’s nothing here for you.
 If you have a handle on your personal finances, you’re better off reading The Random Walk Guide to Investing [my review] or The Bogleheads’ Guide to Investing.

-GRS is committed to helping our readers save and achieve your financial goals.
-Savings interest rates may be low, but that’s all the more reason to shop for the best rate.
-Find the highest savings interest rate from Ally Bank, Capital One 360, Everbank, and more.
+GRS is committed to helping our readers save and achieve their financial goals.
+Savings interest rates may be low, but that is all the more reason to shop for the best rate.
+Find the highest savings interest rates and CD rates from Synchrony Bank, Ally Bank, and more.